aksommerville/ra3/README.md

 ## TODO

 - [ ] Have emuhost supply LDFLAGS.
 Some like pkg-config script.
-- [ ] sitter2009: Can't build imgcvt without libSDL.
-Need to rewrite it.
+- [x] sitter2009: Can't build imgcvt without libSDL.
+Need to rewrite it. ...actually no need to rewrite, just get the correct O files.
 - [ ] Backend
 - - [ ] Real time framebuffer stream and input override -- support the GDEX use case, where there's an RA server on each play station, and admin on a laptop.
 - - - [ ] Have game open its own server so web client can connect directly, don't pass thru a middleman.